Rosi at The Beaumont

 Restaurant Gordon Ramsay High and Lucky Cat, Bishopsgate

-This February, Gordon Ramsay Restaurants is taking London’s restaurant and bar scene to new heights with the opening of three culinary experiences.
+Gordon Ramsay Restaurants has taken London’s restaurant and bar scene to new heights with the opening of three culinary experiences.
 Spanning three floors at 22 Bishopsgate – London’s tallest office building – dine on award-winning menus with a side of London skyline views, featuring Tower Bridge, The Shard and St Paul’s Cathedral.

-On level 60, Lucky Cat by Gordon Ramsay will become the capital’s highest restaurant, offering an Asian-inspired menu, an up-close sushi counter and dedicated cocktail bar, destined to be the coolest hideout in the city.
-On the same floor, a private dining room looking towards Alexandra Palace – aptly named Restaurant Gordon Ramsay High – will take the form of an intimate 12-seater chef’s table showcasing the legacy of Ramsay’s flagship Chelsea restaurant, which is celebrating its 27th anniversary and its 24th year maintaining three Michelin stars this year.
-On the 61st floor, meanwhile, the inaugural Lucky Cat Terrace will boast more incredible views and a retractable roof when the sun is shining.
+On level 60, Lucky Cat by Gordon Ramsay is the capital’s highest restaurant, offering an Asian-inspired menu, an up-close sushi counter and dedicated cocktail bar, destined to be the coolest hideout in the city.
+On the same floor, a private dining room – aptly named Restaurant Gordon Ramsay High – takes the form of an intimate 12-seater chef’s table showcasing the legacy of Ramsay’s flagship Chelsea restaurant, which is celebrating its 27th anniversary and its 24th year maintaining three Michelin stars this year.
+On the 61st floor, meanwhile, the inaugural Lucky Cat Terrace boasts more incredible views and a retractable roof when the sun is shining.

 Address: 22 Bishopsgate, EC2N 4AJ